ioBroker/create-adapter/docs/updates/20201015_adapter_react.md

 ### Configuration

-1. Update `.eslint.rc` to look like [this](../../test/baselines/adapter_TS_React/.eslint.rc)
+1. Update `.eslintrc.js` to look like [this](../../test/baselines/adapter_TS_React/.eslintrc.js)
     - Add ECMA Feature JSX
     - Extend the rules from `plugin:react/recommended`
     - Add the plugin `react`
     - Set the React version to `detect`
 1. Update `package.json`
-    - Add the latest version of the following packages as dev dependency:
+    - Add the latest version of the following packages as dev dependencies:
         - `@iobroker/adapter-react`
         - `@material-ui/core`
         - `@material-ui/icons`